 why you should visit the pearl of africa uganda

-What is Gorilla Trekking & Big Game Viewing in the Pearl of Africa
+What is Gorilla Trekking and Big Game Viewing in the Pearl of Africa?

 Uganda was referred to as the "Pearl of Africa" by Winston Churchill in his 1908 book, My African Adventure.
 The three words that make up the nickname perfectly capture the rich beauty of the East African nation, including everything from its vivid hues and lush foliage to the beautiful wildlife that roams its plains.
 The name still holds true today, as Uganda has developed into one of the most sought-after destinations in Africa.
 A safari in Uganda is without a doubt one of the most unique experiences you'll have on the continent.
 With more than 20% of its territory set aside as wildlife reserves, the nation is mostly undeveloped, allowing Uganda safaris to highlight the country's stunning nature.

 Due to Uganda's vast and diverse wildlife, travelers can enjoy special experiences that are hard to find elsewhere in the world.
 Uganda's top wildlife destinations are Murchison Falls National Park, Kidepo Valley National Park, Lake Mburo National Park, Pian Upe Game Reserve, and Queen Elizabeth National Park.
 They provide opportunities to see the renowned tree-climbing lions in addition to traditional big game viewing, chimpanzee trekking, and river cruises.
 While guided chimp treks in Kibale Forest National Park provide an accessible and enlightening insight into life in a tropical rainforest, we must not overlook the wonders of Uganda's rainforests.
 More than half of the mountain gorilla population in the world is protected in Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park, making them two of the top places to go on a trek that will change your life.